Presidents’ Day Weekend Project: Patch Drywall Like a Pro Before Paint

 Black leather sofa and Persian rug in a finished basement room with a pool table in the background.

-January 7, 2026
+By A&A Painting Services LLC January 7, 2026

 Kick off 2026 with on-trend paint colors for living rooms, kitchens, and offices.
 See uplifting palettes, finishes, and lighting tips.
 Get a free quote.